algolia/instantsearch-core-swift/README.md

 While the API Client covers the entire feature set of the Search API, it primarily aims at efficiency and simplicity.
 It does not provide much beyond raw search requests.

 However, when building a search UI, especially in an as-you-type setting, more work is usually required that just issuing requests.
-The Search Helper takes you one step further by focusing on **search session** management.
+InstantSearch takes you one step further by focusing on **search session** management.

 ### Features

-The core of the Helper is the `Searcher` class, which manages searches on a given index.
+The central point of InstantSearch Core is the `Searcher` class, which manages searches on a given index.
 It takes care of properly **sequencing** received results (which may come out-of-order due to network unpredictability) and **pagination**.
 It also provides tools to manipulate **facet filters** and **numeric filters**.

 The `Highlighter` class takes care of transforming marked up text such as found in search result highlights into attributed text suitable for display.

 Other miscellaneous utilities are provided as well.

-**Note:** *The Search Helper is UI-agnostic.* Although some features (such as highlight rendering) are only useful in the context of a user interface, the helper has no dependencies on a specific UI framework.
+**Note:** *InstantSearch Core is UI-agnostic.* Although some features (such as highlight rendering) are only useful in the context of a user interface, the library itself has no dependencies on a specific UI framework.
 For example, it can indiscriminately be used on iOS with UIKit or macOS with AppKit.
 It has no system dependencies beyond Foundation (see below).

 ### Supported platforms